sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

 Taking Stripe PaymentIntent flow into use is a big change for CheckoutPage and includes process change.
-You should carefully check what kind of changes are made in a legacy template release:
+You should carefully check what kind of changes are made in the legacy template release:
 [v3.0.0](https://github.com/sharetribe/flex-template-web/releases/tag/v3.0.0).
 Taking an update from upstream or even cherry-picking commits might make the update easier, but you should first track your custom-code to